Tokyo Paralympics: Toni Shaw wins bronze for ParalympicsGB in women's S9 400m freestyle final

 Toni Shaw claimed bronze for ParalympicsGB in the women's S9 400m freestyle final behind Hungary's Zsofia Konkoly and Australia's Lakeisha Patterson.

-In her first Games, Shaw finished with a lifetime best time and narrowly missed out on smashing the British record by three one hundredths of a second.
+In her first Games, Shaw finished with a lifetime best time of 4.39.32 and narrowly missed out on smashing the British record by three one hundredths of a second.

 The 18-year-old was in medal contention throughout the race, and was sitting in second place at the halfway point in the final.